-Tapasyalaya [Sanskrit] means "place of retreat for yoga and meditation".
+Tapasyalaya [Sanskrit] means "place of spiritual retreat for yoga and meditation".
 In its strict sense, the root "tapasya" refers to deep meditation and various austerities used by yogis for self-purification to achieve enlightenment and liberation.
-A solitary place, such as a meditation cave, is usually sought out for such an undisturbed meditation retreat.
+A solitary place, such as a meditation cave, is usually sought out for such an undisturbed, silent meditation retreat.

-The Samadhi Hermitage Retreat Center, and the Samadhi Meditation Cave, are located in mountainous foothills of New Mexico, to provide opportunity for a meditation retreat in the style of tapasya...not austere, but as a place of retreat for superb stillness, solitude, yoga, meditation and refreshment of one's life...with undisturbed continuity ... just like a monk, sadhu, Himalayan yogi, etc. Our third meditation cave, the Samadhi Hermitage Crystal Cave (India) is located in Ellora, India … a place of ancient Buddhist, Hindu & Jain caves carved into the volcanic hillside.
+The Samadhi Hermitage Meditation Retreat Center, with two Meditation Caves located in mountainous foothills of New Mexico, provides opportunity for a spiritual retreat in the style of tapasya … not austere, but as a place of retreat for superb stillness, silence, solitude, yoga, meditation and refreshment of one's life … with undisturbed continuity, just like a monk, sadhu, Himalayan yogi, etc. Our third meditation cave, the Samadhi Hermitage Crystal Cave (India) is located in Ellora, India … a place of ancient Buddhist, Hindu & Jain caves carved into the volcanic hillside.

-Fruit trees, grapes, vegetable and flower gardens, and cactus are interspersed with areas for sitting, walking, meditation & yoga...all to provide sanctity, serenity, natural beauty, organic food, and mindfulness (the cactus).
-There is a flagstone yoga deck tucked among the giant cactus outside the cave; and behind us, a beautiful secluded canyon for walks and sitting.
+Fruit trees, grapes, garden beds, and cactus are interspersed with areas for sitting, walking, meditation & yoga...all to provide sanctity, serenity, natural beauty, organic food, and mindfulness (the cactus).
+A flagstone yoga deck is tucked among the giant cactus outside the cave; and behind us, a beautiful secluded canyon for walks, sitting, and another unique meditation retreat.

-Throughout history, sages, saints, and yogis have gone to the mountains, caves and deserts for their meditation retreat.
-The high-elevation deserts of northern New Mexico are surrounded by mountains, thus providing a superb climate (moderate in all seasons), clean air, stillness, beauty, and an incredible sense of personal expansion due to the expansive vistas.
+Throughout history, sages, saints, and yogis have gone to the mountains, caves and deserts for their meditation/yoga retreat.
+The high-elevation deserts of northern New Mexico, surrounded by mountains, provides a superb climate (moderate in all seasons), clean air, stillness, beauty, and an incredible sense of personal expansion due to the expansive vistas.
 One truly expands as far as they can see.

 to the South.